cybertronai/ncluster/README.md

 task.download('out')
 ```

 Necessary AWS infrastructure is created on demand using defaults optimal for fast prototyping.
 IE, your machines are preconfigured for passwordless SSH, can access each other over all interfaces, and have a persistent file system mounted under /ncluster.
-Commands are executed in a tmux session so you can take over the environment at any time and continue from your terminal.
+Commands are executed in a remote tmux session so you can take over the environment at any time and continue from your terminal.

 ## Installation